Deadlines & Rules

 4.6.
 Any grant(s) paid to a school hereunder must be used entirely by the school to fund in whole or in part the travel and/or accommodation expenses only of those pupils in respect of whose project(s) the grant(s) was paid.

 4.7.
-BT shall endeavour to pay grants awarded to schools in accordance with and subject to these rules on or before 19th January 2024 but BT shall have no liability for failure to pay any such grant on or before such date.
-In the event that a school has not received a grant payment, which it has been awarded by BT under these rules by such date, it should not contact the BT Young Scientist Organisers’ Office during the Exhibition but rather email a request for payment to: BTYSTE@btyoungscientist.com
+BT shall endeavour to pay grants awarded to schools in accordance with and subject to these rules on or before 19th January 2025 but BT shall have no liability for failure to pay any such grant on or before such date.
+In the event that a school has not received a grant payment, which it has been awarded by BT under these rules by such date, it should contact the BT Young Scientist Organisers’ Office during the Exhibition by email a request for payment to: BTYSTE@btyoungscientist.com

 4.8.
 Notwithstanding anything else stated herein, the Grant Scheme is subject always to a total limit on the amount of grants payable under the Grant Scheme of €75,000 (the ‘Fund’) and the Fund will be allocated on a pro rata basis to qualifying applicants of the scheme.